jasonatepaint/cognito-identity-broker/README.md

 1. Send the `Login` request.
 This will:
-    * Returns the broker credentials (`id, access, refresh` tokens)
+    * Return the broker credentials (`id, access, refresh` tokens)
     * Set the tokens in cookies on the broker's Api domain.
 2. Send the `Start Client Auth Flow` request.
 This will:
     * Pass the user's broker credential cookies in the request.
     * Return a `code` for exchange.
 3. Send the `Exchange Code for Tokens` request.
 This will:
     * Return the client credentials (`id, access, refresh` tokens)
-4. User has been successfully authenticated with the consumer client.
+4. Success!
+The user has been successfully authenticated with the client.
 5. To refresh the client's credentials, send the `Refresh Client Tokens` request.
 This will:
     * Return refreshed `id` and `access` tokens.